TSS Safeguarding Policy

 Definition of a child: A child is under the age of 18 (as defined in the United Nations convention on the Rights of a Child).

 Definition of Vulnerable Adults: A vulnerable adult is a person aged 18 years or over who may be unable to take care of themselves or protect themselves from harm or from being exploited.
+This may include a person who:

 Is elderly and frail